TeaPearce/Bayesian_NN_Ensembles/README.md

 <img width="400" src="ensemble_intro.png">
 </p>

-[notebook_examples](notebook_examples) provides lightweight demo code for a Bayesian anchored ensemble in Keras and Tensorflow for regression and classification.
+[notebook_examples](notebook_examples) provides lightweight demo code for a Bayesian anchored ensemble in PyTorch / Keras / Tensorflow for regression and classification.

 [FULL EXPERIMENTAL CODE TO BE UPLOADED SOON]